octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_ifnone_some_example.svg)
 <small className="figure">FIGURE 26: Illustration of the `IF_NONE` instruction</small>

-The Michelson also introduces the `IF_SOME bt bf` instruction which retrieves the value behind an optional and executes the first sequence if it encounters a SOME value.
+Michelson also introduces the `IF_SOME bt bf` instruction which retrieves the value behind an optional and executes the first sequence if it encounters a SOME value.
 It executes the second sequence if it encounters a NONE value.

 #### PAIR

 The Michelson language introduces the _pair_ type which defines a data structure containing multiple fields.

 A _pair_ type is a tuple of 2 elements.
-It is possible to create nested _pair_ in order to create tuple of more than 2 elements.
+It is possible to create nested _pair_ in order to create a tuple of more than 2 elements.
 For example, the following nested _pair_ `PAIR (PAIR nat 5, string "Hello") int 37` contains a natural integer 5, a string "Hello" and an integer 37.

 ![](../../static/img/michelson/michelson_tutorial_pair.svg)
 <small className="figure">FIGURE 35: Illustration of the C[AD]+R macro</small>